rocicorp/replicache/SERVER_SETUP.md

 Your service must store the last MutationID it has processed for each client, and return it to Replicache in the Client View response.
 This allows Replicache to know when it can discard the speculative version of that change from the client.

-Depending on how your service is built, storing MutationIDs can be done a number of ways.
-But typically you'll store them in the same database as your user data and update them transactionally as part of each mutation.
+Storing the last MutationIDs can be done a number of ways, but typically they are stored in the same datastore as your user data.
+You must update the last MutationID for a client transactionally as part of each mutation.

 If you use e.g., Postgres, for your user data, you might store Replicache Change IDs in a table like: